Clinton email problem resurfaces as FBI announces review

 Clinton did not respond to reporters' shouted questions about the news when she left her plane for a campaign stop in Cedar Rapids, Iowa.

-(Additional reporting by Susan Heavey, Julia Harte and Andy Sullivan in Washington, Steve Holland in Manchester, New Hampshire, Jeff Mason in Cedar Rapids, Iowa, and Sam Forgione and Nate Raymond in New York; writing by Jonathan Allen and Patricia Zengerle; Editing by Jonathan Oatis and Alistair Bell)
+(Additional reporting by Susan Heavey, Julia Harte and Andy Sullivan in Washington, Steve Holland in Manchester, New Hampshire, Jeff Mason in Des Moines, Iowa, and Sam Forgione and Nate Raymond in New York)